pauldedecker/somestutterluh/index.md

 To contact us, click [here](mailto:info@somestutterluh.ca).

 <h2>If you live in NL...</h2>
-...and have experience with stuttering or a person who stutters, we would love to hear from you - please take our [Accessibility to Services Survey](2022-04-01-ACCESS_SURVEY.md)
+...and have experience with stuttering or a person who stutters, the [Communication Collaborative](commcollab.md) would love to hear from you - please take our [Accessibility to Services Survey](2022-04-01-ACCESS_SURVEY.md).

 <h2>News</h2>
 Mark your calendars!
 Ready your podcast players!
 Season 3 starts May 8!
 Follow along as Greg talks to: <br>